A Gest of Robyn Hode: Adaptations

 Among early ballads, Robin Hood's Death is likely the most related, being a longer telling of the same story as the final six stanzas of Gest.
 Whether Death was an expansion of Gest, Gest an abridgment of Death, or both were based on a lost common source is impossible to say.

 Various motifs in Gest reoccur in both contemporaneous ballads and later ones.
 Robin Hood robs a cleric in both Robin Hood and the Bishop and Robin Hood and the Bishop of Hereford; interacts with the king in a mostly friendly fashion in The King's Disguise, and Friendship with Robin Hood and many later stories; and gets involved in archery contests constantly.

 With the rise of English Romanticism in the late 18th century came a resurgence in the popularity of the Robin Hood ballads.
 Gest was reprinted several times as part of various anthologies, the first of which was Robin Hood: A collection of all the Ancient Poems Songs and Ballads now extant, relative to that celebrated Outlaw, edited by Joseph Ritson in 1795 (followed by later editions in 1820, 1832 and 1885).
 Ivanhoe by Walter Scott was greatly influenced by Ritson's collection and likely an inspiration for the character of Locksley in it.
 Echoes from Gest can be found throughout Ivanhoe: in its various locations in the West Riding of Yorkshire; in the use of elements of Gest in key scenes at the Tournament of Ashby; and in Scott's re-use of the Gest poet's feasting scene motif to highlight important plot twists.

 Gest has influenced modern versions of the Robin Hood tales, especially in the basic plot motifs such as Robin robbing someone and sharing the loot with another who is more worthy.
 However, its main stories are not always seen as much as the other Robin Hood ballads, most notably the story of The Sorrowful Knight.
-The adaption which bears obvious traces is the popular children's book written by Howard Pyle in 1883.
+The adaption that bears obvious traces is the popular children's book written by Howard Pyle in 1883.
 Pyle's book was a huge influence on how Hollywood would later portray Robin Hood.